Cobbleopolis/RandomHaus/README.md

 - ~~Add channel updating flag~~
 - Clean up /jobs/* endpoints
 - Add database evolutions
-- Fix issue with The Slow Mo Guys playlist being empty
+- ~~The same video can be used across multiple series~~
-  - Check if contentId and seriesId are the same
+- The same video can be used across multiple channels

 ## Contribute